Eddie Edwards (wrestler): The System (2023–present)

 On March 8 at Sacrifice, Edwards and Myers defeated ABC (Chris Bey and Ace Austin) to win the TNA World Tag Team Championship, this marked his sixth reign with the TNA World Tag Team Championship.
 This also marked the first time Edwards won a TNA tag team championship without Davey Richards.
 On April 20 at Rebellion, Edwards and Myers retained the titles against Speedball Mountain (Mike Bailey and Trent Seven).
-On May 3 at Under Siege, The System defeated "Broken" Matt Hardy and Speedball Mountain (Trent Seven and Mike Bailey).
+On May 3 at Under Siege, The System defeated "Broken" Matt Hardy and Speedball Mountain.
 On July 20 at Slammiversary, Edwards and Myers lost the TNA World Tag Team Championship to ABC, ending their reign at 134 days.
 Edwards and Myers regained the TNA World Tag Team Championship on September 13 at Victory Road, this marked his seventh reign with the TNA World Tag Team Championship.
 At the 2024 Bound for Glory Pay-Per-View, Edwards and Myers lost the TNA World Tag Team Championships to The Hardys in a Full Metal Mayhem match.
-This was a three way tag team match that also involved ABC.
+This was a three-way tag team match that also involved ABC.
 On November 29 at Turning Point, Edwards unsuccessfully challenged Nic Nemeth for the TNA World Championship.
 Over a month later on the December 5 episode of Impact!, The System would invoke their rematch clause to challenge The Hardys for the titles, only for the match to end via disqualification due to Alisha Edwards interfering.
 The System continued to beat down The Hardys, ending when they put the champions through a table.
 As a result, TNA later announced that The Hardys and The System would face off once again for the TNA World Tag Team Championship at Final Resolution in a tables match.
 At the event, Edwards and Myers failed to regain the TNA World Tag Team Championships.

-On January 19, 2025 at Genesis, Edwards and Myers fought Eric Young and Steve Maclin in a losing effort.
+On January 19, 2025, at Genesis, Edwards and Myers fought Eric Young and Steve Maclin in a losing effort.
 On March 14 at Sacrifice, The System teamed up with The Colóns (Eddie Colón and Orlando Colón), and lost to Joe Hendry, Matt Hardy, Elijah, Leon Slater, and Nic Nemeth in a Steel Cage 10-man tag team match.
 On April 17 at Unbreakable, Edwards competed in a tournament for the newly created TNA International Championship, losing to eventual winner Maclin in a three-way semifinal that also involved Ace Austin.
 Ten days later, at Rebellion, The System lost to Austin and The Rascalz (Trey Miguel and Zachary Wentz).
 On May 23 at Under Siege, Edwards defeated Cody Deaner, preventing him from getting a new contract with TNA.
 On June 6 at Against All Odds, The System lost to The Hardys, Slater and The Home Town Man.
 On July 20 at Slammiversary, The System teamed with Matt Cardona and defeated NXT's DarkState (Dion Lennox, Osiris Griffin, Saquon Shugars, and Cutler James).